Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Results and Analysis

 \paragraph{RQ1: How robust are multilingual VLMs to dialectal variation when understanding the same Bengali cultural content?}

-To answer RQ1, we compare standard Bangla with the five Bangla dialects, as shown in Figure \ref{fig:rq1_dialect_robustness}, while keeping the underlying image fixed so that any gap reflects linguistic variation rather than visual difficulty.
+To answer RQ1, we compare standard Bangla with the five Bangla dialects, as shown in Figure~\ref{fig:rq1_dialect_robustness}, while keeping the underlying image fixed so that any gap reflects linguistic variation rather than visual difficulty.
 Overall, multilingual VLMs are \textbf{not fully robust to dialectal variation}.
 The drop is modest but consistent for VQA, and much larger for caption generation.
-For instance, \texttt{GPT-4.1-mini} drops from 61.22\% to 58.93\% in VQA from Bangla to Dialect Avg (\(-2.29\) points), but its caption quality falls from 56.24 to 41.41 on LLM-Judge\(\times 100\) (\(-14.84\) points).
-A similar pattern holds for \texttt{Gemma3-27B}, which remains the strongest open model on this comparison: its VQA decreases only from 64.82\% to 63.14\% (\(-1.68\) points), while caption quality drops from 53.90 to 43.35 (\(-10.55\) points).
+For instance, \texttt{GPT-4.1-mini} drops from 61.22\% to 58.93\% in VQA from Bangla to Dialect Avg ($-2.29$ points), but its caption quality falls from 56.24 to 41.41 on LLM-Judge$\times 100$ ($-14.84$ points).
+A similar pattern holds for \texttt{Gemma3-27B}, which remains the strongest open model on this comparison: its VQA decreases only from 64.82\% to 63.14\% ($-1.68$ points), while caption quality drops from 53.90 to 43.35 ($-10.55$ points).
 These results show that dialectal robustness is substantially weaker for free-form generation than for answer-constrained reasoning.

-The dialect penalty is also model-dependent, but no model is fully dialect-invariant. \texttt{Gemma3-12B} shows a \(-2.90\)-point VQA drop and a \(-12.15\)-point caption drop, while \texttt{Qwen2.5-VL-7B} drops by \(-1.91\) VQA points and \(-7.10\) caption points.
+The dialect penalty is also model-dependent, but no model is fully dialect-invariant. \texttt{Gemma3-12B} shows a $-2.90$-point VQA drop and a $-12.15$-point caption drop, while \texttt{Qwen2.5-VL-7B} drops by $-1.91$ VQA points and $-7.10$ caption points.
 Even when the VQA degradation is small, the captioning degradation remains substantial, indicating that models can often still identify the correct answer from options but struggle to generate culturally grounded descriptions when the input is phrased in dialect.
 One exception is \texttt{Qwen3-VL-8B}, whose caption score is nearly flat between Bangla and Dialect Avg (41.26 vs.\ 42.32), although its overall caption quality remains much lower than the strongest models.
-Taken together, these findings answer RQ1 clearly: current multilingual VLMs show only limited robustness to Bangla dialect variation, and evaluation on standard Bangla alone would overestimate their true cultural understanding.